MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 For constrained environments with strict compatibility requirements, consider using the Fixed Version distribution mode.
 The Fixed Version distribution mode was previously called _bring-your-own_.

-To use the Fixed Version approach, get the WebView2 Runtime from the NuGet SDK versions website or from [Download the WebView2 Runtime][Webview2Installer], and then package the Runtime with your WebView2 app.
+To use the Fixed Version approach, get the WebView2 Runtime from [Download the WebView2 Runtime][Webview2Installer], and then package the Runtime with your WebView2 app.

 In the Fixed Version distribution mode, you package a specific version of the WebView2 Runtime with your WebView2 app.
 You can specify the timing of updating the WebView2 Runtime for your app.<!--really?-->  In the Fixed Version distribution mode, the WebView2 Runtime on the client isn't automatically updated.
 You periodically update your app together with the WebView2 Runtime.